andraugust/andraugust.github.io/statmech.md

 $$

 Here I'm assuming the atom doesn't rotate or vibrate: all its energy is translational.
-If we were modeling a gas of molecules we would have to account for rotations and vibrations, which I'll do later on.
+If we were modeling molecules we would have to account for rotations and vibrations, which I'll do later on.

 Since $$\mathbf{x}$$ and $$\mathbf{p}$$ are independent, the total multiplicity factors into